 ACL reconstruction is a commonly performed surgical procedure and with recent advances in arthroscopic surgery can now be performed with minimal incisions and low complication rates.

 Dr. Peterson is an expert in knee arthroscopy having received training from world-renowned knee surgeons at the Mayo Clinic.
 After he left Mayo, he completed a fellowship in Phoenix, Arizona dedicated to arthroscopy of the shoulder and knee.
 While there he developed expertise in treating knee conditions in a minimally-invasive, arthroscopic fashion.
-He has performed numerous ACL reconstructions arthroscopically and uses the most advanced techniques (link the last word 'techniques' to the biomet site link below).
+He has performed numerous ACL reconstructions arthroscopically and uses the most advanced techniques.
 Dr. Peterson is an expert in arthroscopic treatment of ACL tears, PCL tears, MCL&LCL injuries, cartilage restoration, microfracture, OATS, and meniscus repair.
 He is also the only surgeon in the region to perform an arthroscopic procedure for knee cap arthritis called the arthroscopic lateral facetectomy which can be an alternative to joint replacement for select patients.